shaunniekins/kaitawan-tamu/README.md

 - Styling with [Tailwind CSS](https://tailwindcss.com)
 - Optional deployment with [Supabase Vercel Integration and Vercel deploy](#deploy-your-own)
   - Environment variables automatically assigned to Vercel project

-## Demo

-You can view a fully working demo at [demo-nextjs-with-supabase.vercel.app](https://demo-nextjs-with-supabase.vercel.app/).

 ## Deploy to Vercel